Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{section:2pt}, we first make a finite-volume approximation and use the supersymmetric representation of random walk to express the finite-volume two-point function as an inner product (Proposition~\ref{prop:Gij^N}).
-Then we take the infinite-volume limit and study its asymptotic behaviors near the critical $\nu$.
-We will also calculate the susceptibility, the correlation lengths, and prove Theorem~\ref{theorem:critical_exponent} in Corollary~\ref{corollary:Gij}, Proposition~\ref{prop:chi}, and Corollary~\ref{corollary:correlation}.
-In Section~\ref{section:laplace}, we first prove a general Tauberian theorem, then we use the theorem, with $\nu$ space asymptotics from Section~\ref{section:2pt} as input, to prove Theorem~\ref{theorem:moments} and the convergence part of Theorem~\ref{theorem:WLLN}.
-In Section~\ref{section:monotonicity}, we use a separate stochastic dominance argument to prove the derivative of the escape speed to be strictly positive, finishing the proof of Theorem~\ref{theorem:WLLN}.
+In Section~\ref{section:2pt}, we first make a finite-volume approximation and use the supersymmetric representation of random walks to express the finite-volume two-point function as an inner product (Proposition~\ref{prop:Gij^N}).
+Then we take the infinite-volume limit and study its asymptotic behavior near the critical $\nu_c$.
+We also calculate the susceptibility and correlation lengths, and prove Theorem~\ref{theorem:critical_exponent} in Corollary~\ref{corollary:Gij}, Proposition~\ref{prop:chi}, and Corollary~\ref{corollary:correlation}.
+In Section~\ref{section:laplace}, we first prove a general Tauberian theorem, then we use the theorem, with asymptotics in the parameter $\nu$ from Section~\ref{section:2pt} as input, to prove Theorem~\ref{theorem:moments}.
+The convergence part of Theorem~\ref{theorem:WLLN} follows.
+In Section~\ref{section:monotonicity}, we use a separate stochastic dominance argument to prove $\theta' > 0$ everywhere, finishing the proof of Theorem~\ref{theorem:WLLN}.